Best Proxy For Telegram in 2026: A Complete Guide to Top Providers and Alternatives

 • Port number for connection (so the app knows where to direct requests)

-• Login and password: authentication data if the proxy requires it (often encountered with SOCKS5 options)
+• Login and password: authentication data if the proxy requires it, which is often the case with SOCKS5 options

-These values are usually provided by the service provider or where you purchased access.
-Sometimes in the provider’s information panel they might be labeled as “server/host,” “port,” and “username/password.”
+These values are usually provided by the service provider.
+Sometimes in the provider’s information panel they might be labeled as server/host, port, and username/password.
+This is all the data you need to add a proxy in Telegram on any platform.

 Setup by Device: Android, iPhone, PC